centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-nginx-serverstatus.md

 #### ```UNKNOWN: curl perform error : Couldn't connect to server```

-This error message means that the Centreon Plugin couldn't successfully connect to the Nginx Server.
+This error message means that the Centreon Plugin couldn't successfully connect to the URL of the Nginx Server.
 Check that no third party device (such as a firewall) is blocking the request.
 A proxy connection may also be necessary to connect to the server.
 This can be done by using the ```--proxyurl``` option in the command.